jlizakowski/Babbler/README.md

 Behold, with me that pass in thy sight.

 1:10 Then did the angel that thou hast enlarged my strength faileth.

-2:25 And the children of Israel shall be satisfied with bread of his servants the prophets, and the high places which she had brought them into the land which I have given them that despiseth his way into the hand of the king of Babylon, and he shall come up to the house of the LORD.
 ```

 ### Multiple sources of text